 Centering Asian Americans through creative arts programming on the North Shore of Massachusetts

-Upcoming events
+Upcoming Events

-Saturday, June 15, 2024 from 11 am - 2 pm
+11 am - 1 pm

 Our vision for Lucky Knot Arts is to sustain a homebase where AANHPIs (including multigenerational, multiracial, and transracially adopted folks) can take up space, create together, and celebrate authentically.